-The cheapest Disney World hotel by advertised room rate is Wyndham Garden at $90 per night, but mandatory resort fees ($36) and parking ($30) bring the true cost to $156.
-The cheapest Disney World hotel by total daily cost is Drury Plaza at $140 per night with zero fees, free breakfast, and free dinner.
-The cheapest Disney-owned hotel is All-Star Sports at $149 per night with no resort fee and free parking.
-Six strategies make Disney World hotels cheaper: choosing the right tier, understanding hidden fees at Disney Springs hotels, using discount codes, timing your trip for Value season, leveraging hotel loyalty points, and renting DVC points for Deluxe resorts at 40 to 50% off.
-The interactive comparison below covers all 14 on-property hotels with 2026 verified rates including true costs, and the DVC savings calculator uses point charts from all 17 DVC resorts to show exact per-night costs.
+Six strategies make Disney World hotels cheaper: choosing the right tier, understanding hidden fees at Disney Springs partner hotels, using discount codes, timing your trip for Value season, leveraging hotel loyalty points, and renting DVC points for Deluxe resorts at 40 to 50% off.
+The interactive comparison below covers all 18 on-property options with 2026 verified rates including true costs.
+The DVC savings calculator uses point charts from all 17 DVC resorts to show exact per-night costs.

-Cheapest on-property hotels: Disney Springs area hotels advertise from $90 per night, but mandatory resort fees and parking add $50 to $80 per night.
-Drury Plaza at $140 per night with zero fees and free breakfast and dinner is the cheapest by total daily cost.
+Cheapest on-property hotels: Disney Springs Resort Area partner hotels advertise from $90 per night.
+Mandatory resort fees and parking add $50 to $80 per night.
+Drury Plaza at $140 per night is the cheapest by total daily cost with zero fees, free breakfast, and free dinner.

 Disney hotel discount codes: Annual Passholder, Florida Resident, U.S. military, and targeted email offers save up to 40% on Disney resort rack rates.